 What kind of help is available to caregivers?

-Adult family members (age 18 years or older) or other adult informal caregivers providing care to individuals 60 years of age and older.
+- An adult family member (age 18 years or older) or other adult providing informal care to individuals 60 years of age or older.

-Adult family members or other adult informal caregivers providing care to individuals of any age with Alzheimer’s disease and related disorders.
-This person cannot be a parent.
+- An adult family member or other adult providing informal care to individuals of any age with Alzheimer’s disease or related disorders.

 * Eligibility for services and support may depend on additional criteria such as living arrangements, income level, diagnosis, and conditions.
 To learn more about the programs and services through GNRC, and detailed eligibility requirements, call our Information and Assistance Helpline at 866-836-6678.